aqua-hawks/sandbox/README.md

 Changes are saved by clicking the commit button on the bottom of the edit page.

-## Fromating Text
+## Writing Text

-File with the file name extension `.md` are shown as formated text files in GitHub.
+Files with the file name extension `.md` are shown as formated text files in GitHub.
 Text is formated using special annotations (markup) in the text.
-And short introduction can be found [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
+A short introduction can be found [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/).
 You may also just edit this file to see and try how it works.
 It's really simple and intuitive.

 Here are some examples: